 - Once it starts leaving ghee, turn off the heat.

-- Peel the elaichi and grind the seeds.
+- Peel the elaichi/cardamom pods and grind the seeds.

 - Cool off the khoya.
-Once it’s cold, add sugar, coconut and elaichi powder.
+Once it’s cold, add sugar, coconut, and cardamom powder.
 Mix well so that there are no lumps.

 - Now add raisins to it and combine.
 Keep aside.